My Life as a Chef

 Breakfasts

 My culinary chops progressed over the past 12 years.
 For 7 of those years, I have cooked for Heather and I. She LOVES my cooking.
 The early days were fun as she became accustomed to my bold flavors.
 She is a trooper and my biggest fan!
-Her capsaicin tolerance exceeds mine!
+Now, her capsaicin tolerance exceeds mine!
 Anyway, we now approach food in a very specific way.
 We take time every Sunday morning to discuss our meal plan for the week.
 We select a 5 or 6 day menu, look up the recipes making sure that all the necessary ingredients are on our shopping list, then off we go to shop for the week.
 The one exception is that we normally only buy fish on the day we are making fish.
 We consider it a “perfect shop” when we do no backtracking in the store!
-If our menu is very ethnic, SE Asian, Indian or Mexican meals in our plan.
-Luckily, we have several GREAT ethnic grocery stores locally, including Mexican, Indian, SE Asian generally in addition to 3 major brand grocery stores, Safeway, Whole Foods and QFC, all of which are within a mile of our place, so it’s a rare day when we cannot find an ingredient.
+If our menu is very ethnic, with SE Asian, Indian or Mexican meals in our plan, luckily, we have several GREAT ethnic grocery stores locally, including Mexican, Indian, SE Asian generally in addition to 3 major brand grocery stores, Safeway, Whole Foods and QFC, all of which are within a mile of our place, so it’s a rare day when we cannot find an ingredient.